yt-project/yt/doc/source/analyzing/generating_processed_data.rst

 field you like.

-To create :class:`~yt.data_objects.data_containers.AMR2DData` objects, you can access them as described in :ref:`using-objects`, specifically the section :ref:`available-objects`.
+To create :class:`~yt.data_objects.data_containers.AMR2DData` objects, you can access them as described in :ref:`data-objects`, specifically the section :ref:`available-objects`.
 Here is an example of how to window into a slice of resolution(512, 512) with bounds of (0.3, 0.5) and (0.6, 0.8).
 The next step is to generate the actual 2D image array, which is accomplished by